Penn Entertainment: Expansion (1996–2021)

 In July 2013, Penn National sold the Bullwhackers Casino to a local investor group.

 In April 2015, the company agreed to purchase the Tropicana Las Vegas for $360 million.

 In August 2016, the company agreed to purchase Rocket Games for $60 million.

 In May 2017, Penn National acquired the operating assets of Bally's Casino Tunica and Resorts Casino Tunica for a total of $44 million, and leased the two casinos from GLPI, which had simultaneously purchased the real estate assets.

 In October 2018, the company acquired Pinnacle Entertainment for $2.8 billion in cash and stock.
 To ensure regulatory approval for the deal, Pinnacle sold four of its properties to Boyd Gaming prior to the merger.
 The result was the addition of twelve new properties to Penn National's holdings, all of them leased from GLPI.
 In connection with the sale, Penn National sold the real estate of Plainridge Park Casino to GLPI for $250 million.

 In 2019, Penn National made two purchases in conjunction with Vici Properties.
 Penn National bought the operating businesses of the Margaritaville Resort Casino in Louisiana and Greektown Casino–Hotel in Detroit for $115 million and $300 million, respectively, while Vici bought both properties' real estate assets and leased them to Penn.
+In July 2019, Penn reached market access agreements with multiple gaming companies, including DraftKings, PointsBet, theScore, and The Stars Group, which would allow the companies to sub-license "skins" allotted to land-based casinos owned by Penn for offering iGaming and sports betting in their respective states.

 On January 29, 2020, Penn purchased a 36% stake in Barstool Sports for $163 million.

 During the COVID-19 pandemic, Penn faced the prospect of financial issues brought on by resort closures.
 As a result, Penn sold the land occupied by the Tropicana Las Vegas to GLPI.
 Penn sold the land for $337.5 million in rent credits, and the sale was finalized in April 2020.
 Penn continued to operate the Tropicana until 2022, when it was sold to Bally's Corporation.
-Throughout 2021, Penn launched its Barstool Sportsbook mobile app in twelve states.
-This included Pennsylvania, Michigan, Illinois, Iowa, New Jersey, and Indiana.
-The app provides online sports betting for 20 sports.
+In September 2020, Penn and Barstool launched a branded mobile betting service known as Barstool Sportsbook.
+It was initially launched in New Jersey, and expanded to twelve states by 2021.

-In August 2021, Penn National agreed to acquire Score Media and Gaming, a digital media company, for $2 billion.
+In August 2021, Penn National agreed to acquire Canadian digital media company Score Media and Gaming for $2 billion.
 The companies have had a strategic partnership since 2019.
-Score Media operates theScore app, a top sports media app, which provides sports scores, news, and betting information to users.

 In September 2021, the company opened a career center at Hollywood Casino Morgantown.

+In February 2022, Penn National announced a strategic partnership with Sports Betting Exchange in Louisiana.
+In April 2022, Penn launched sports betting in Ontario, Canada via theScore Bet.
+The company subsequently announced a sponsorship agreement between theScore and the Toronto Blue Jays as its "official gaming partner".